-Students will also be given additional booklets.
+Students will be given booklets.

 Career pathways include business and commerce, tourism and hospitality, engineering, teaching or linguistic studies.
 Many university courses are designed so a language can be studied in tandem with the course.

 Mrs Meagan Maassen - Head of Learning Area - Languages